Seamless Gutters in Newark, OH

 Repair or Replace?
 How We Help You Decide

 Not every gutter needs replacing.
-A single isolated joint leak on a system less than five years old, in an accessible location, is a reasonable repair candidate.
-Multiple leaking seams on the same run point to a different conclusion: the sealing material has failed across the board, and patching one section only shifts where the next leak appears.
+A single isolated joint leak on a system less than five years old in an accessible location is a reasonable repair candidate.
+Multiple leaking seams on the same run tell a different story.
+When the sealing material has failed at several points along a single run, patching one only shifts where the next leak appears.
 On pre-1940 Church Hill Victorians and Craftsman homes where the gutters may be original or close to it, replacement is almost always the right answer.

-Cost depends on several factors: linear footage, number of downspouts, aluminum gauge (.027 vs. .032), gutter size (5-inch vs. 6-inch), whether fascia repair is needed, and whether gutter guards are included.
-Prices vary widely.
-No range published online applies to your specific roofline, because every house has different run lengths, downspout count, and fascia condition.
+Cost depends on linear footage, number of downspouts, aluminum gauge, gutter size, whether fascia repair is needed, and whether gutter guards are included.
+No range published online applies to your specific roofline because every house has different run lengths, downspout count, and fascia condition.
 The written estimate produced at the in-person inspection gives the actual figure, itemized, with no surprises at the end of the job.

 What to Expect: The Platinum Gutter Installation Process

-Downspout sizing matters.
-Rectangular downspouts matched to the specific roof area each one serves route discharge at least four to six feet from the foundation line, since water pooling at the foundation is the primary path for basement water intrusion.
-End caps and corner miters are sealed at every termination point.
-Work is not complete until every inch of the installation has been checked against the scope in the written estimate.
+Downspout sizing matters more than most homeowners realize.
+Rectangular downspouts matched to the specific roof area each one serves route discharge at least four to six feet from the foundation line.
+Water pooling at the foundation is the primary path for basement water intrusion on Newark's older homes, and undersized downspouts are a common contributor.
+End caps and corner miters are sealed at every termination point, and the job isn't complete until every inch of the installation has been checked against the written estimate scope.

 Contact Our Specialist